If you are pushing your rig to it's limits or if you ever go out with a single vehicle then a winch should be considered a necessary upgrade.

 Accessories

 The best winch in world is not going to do you any good if you don't have anything to attach it to.
 Sometimes this will be another vehicle, however it is often a tree so at the very minimum you need a "Tree Saver" strap to wrap around the tree and attach the winch hook to.
-You can't simply wrap the cable around the tree as it both kills the tree and damages your cable.
+You can't simply wrap the winch line around the tree as it both kills the tree and damages your line.

-Gloves, shackles, and a cable weight are also necessities, and a pulley and winch line extension rope are needed for serious wheeling.
+Gloves and shackles are also necessities, and a pulley and winch line extension ropes are needed for serious wheeling.
 You can piece a kit together from individual items or buy a Winch Accessory Kit that has most or all of what you need.

 Other Considerations

-The best winch in the world won't do you any good if your vehicle electrical system can't power it.
+Also, the best winch in the world won't do you any good if your vehicle electrical system can't power it.
 If your winch is for getting you off a log or out of a muddy rut then your stock alternator and battery will probably do the job, but for any heavy pulling an alternator under 150 amps won't be able to keep up and you will drain your battery in a matter of minutes.
+Fortunately most modern vehicles come with good alternators.